The Different Types of Sails On A Sailboat: An Easy Guide

 We can divide the selection of sails on a sailboat into three categories:

-Each of them serves different purposes depending on the vessel’s rig configuration and the sail’s functionality.
+Each category serves different purposes depending on the vessel’s rig configuration and the sail’s functionality.

 The standard sails

-Standard sails are the ones that are used most frequently on a sailboat and are usually set up to be ready to go quickly.
+These sails are the ones that are used most frequently on sloop, ketch, and cutter-rigged sailboats and are usually set up to be ready to use quickly.

-Headsails are often rolled up on a furler, while the mainsail is stored on the boom or furled in the mast.
+Headsails are often rolled up on a furler, while the main and mizzen sail are stored on the boom or furled into the mast.

 Mainsail